na-stewart/sanic-security/README.md

 * Request Two-step Verification

 Requesting verification should occur conditionally.
-For example, you would request two-step verification during a successful register attempt for account verification or during a successful login attempt for two-factor authentication.
+For example, you would request two-step verification during a successful register attempt for account verification.

 Key | Value |
 --- | --- |